Articles highlighting and developing ideas and arguments from the book:

 Central themes of Rethinking Existentialism in the form of reading recommendations.

 Bad Faith and the Unconscious.
 Revised version. <pdf 175kb>

 The International Encyclopedia of Ethics, ed.
 Hugh LaFolette, John Deigh, and Sarah Stroud, second edition.
 Wiley, 2020.

-Sartre is right that his own theory of self-deception succeeds where Freud’s fails, but Beauvoir’s existentialism might ground an even better theory.
+Sartre’s theory of self-deception succeeds where Freud’s fails, but Beauvoir’s existentialism might do even better.

 Beauvoir and the Meaning of Life. <pdf 106kb>